nakiscia/Distributed-System-Basic-Leader-Election-Impl/README.md

-# Distributed-System-Basic-Leader-Election-Impl
+# Distributed System Basic-Leader Election Implementation

-This is a basic implementation of Leader Election Algorithm by using ZooKeeper
+This is a basic implementation of Leader Election Algorithm by using ZooKeeper.